DeniseWorthen/ocnpost90/README.md

 angle at the center directly from the latitude and longitude of the center grid points.
 The angles are therefore not identical between the two grids.

 Two control files determine the code behaviour.
-A name list file ocnicepost.nml is used to set the input file type (ice or ocean), the location of the ESMF weights, the dimensions of the source and destination grids, the source variable to used to create an interpolation mask and the required rotation variables and a flag to produce debugging output.
+A name list file ``ocnicepost.nml`` is used to set the input file type (ice or ocean), the location of the ESMF weights, the dimensions of the source and destination grids, the source variable to used to create an interpolation mask and the required rotation variables and a flag to produce debugging output.

-The list of variables to be remapped is expected in either ocean.csv or ice.csv.
+The list of variables to be remapped is expected in either ``ocean.csv`` or ``ice.csv``.
 Each variable is specified by name, dimensionality, the required mapping method.
 For vectors, the associated vector and it's grid is also listed.

 A interpolation mask in either 2 or 3 dimensions is created by bilinearly mapping an array of 0s and 1s (denoting valid source points) to the destination grid.
 This interpolation mask is used to